hitz-zentroa/This-is-not-a-Dataset/README.md

 ```

 ### Scorer Result Interpretation
-The scorer will output the following metrics:
+The scorer will output the following metrics.
+See the [results/](results/) folder for an example of the output of the scorer.
 - **all_affirmations**: Accuracy of the model in affirmative sentences
 - **all_negations**: Accuracy of the model in negated sentences
 - **all**: (Overall) Accuracy of the model in all sentences